guitarbeard/arduino-puzzle-box/README.md

 4. Position tilt sensor to correct position for 2 seconds

 ## Box opens
-Using a servo, the box becomes unlocks itself
+Using a servo, the box unlocks itself